pyControl/docs/docs/user-guide/troubleshooting.md

 - Disconnect from the board using the GUI and reset it using the *Reset* button either on the pyboard or on the pyControl breakout board.

 - If resetting the board does not solve the problem, it is possible the pyboard's filesystem has got corrupted.
-Follow the instructions above under *Can' transfer files to pyboard* to reset the pyboard filesystem.
+Follow the instructions above under [Can't transfer files to pyboard](#cant-transfer-files-to-pyboard) to reset the pyboard filesystem.

 These two steps will solve the great majority of board misbehavior.
 If you continue to have reliability problems: